You’re probably wondering when to cut new grass. You spent weeks properly sowing, watering and waiting for your new grass to grow.

 Blades should be between three and four inches long.
 Take it easy for the first cutting to avoid damaging the delicate seedlings.

-Homeowners need to keep a close eye on the growth of the grass to determine if it is time for the first cut.
+Homeowners need to keep a close eye on the growth of their grass to determine when to cut new grass.